louisvonleitner/louisvonleitner/README.md

-- 👋 Hi, I’m @louisvonleitner
+Hi, I’m Louis von Leitner
-- 👀 I’m interested in all kinds of sports, Data Science and adventures, but also so much more ...
+Currently Studying Mathematical Data Science Interested in Data Science and adventures, but also so much more ...
-- 💞️ I’m not really looking to collaborate now, as I am quite busy with uni work
-- 📫 How to reach me: louis@vonleitner.de
+How to reach me: louis@vonleitner.de

 <!---
 louisvonleitner/louisvonleitner is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.